Project title: Technical Assistance to Support the African Sustainable Cities Initiative (ASCI)

-- At least a university degree in a field relevant to this TA operation (e.g. finance, public administration, urban economy, urban management);
+- At least a university degree in a field relevant to this TA operation (e.g. finance, urban economy, urban management);

-- Fluency in spoken and written English is required.
-Working level in French is constitute an advantage.
+- Fluency in spoken and written English and working level in French is required.

-- 8 years of experience in designing and providing capacity building to public authorities at different levels, out of which at least five years should be in Sub-Saharan Africa.
+- 8 years of experience in advising local governments, out of which at least 5 years should be in Sub-Saharan Africa;

-- 5 years of experience on providing capacity building on municipal finance;
+- 8 years of experience in advising local governments on municipal finance;

-- Practical experience of working directly with secondary cities in Africa is constitute an advantage.
+- Practical relevant work experience working directly with secondary cities in Africa constitute an advantage;